agriya/rentnride/README.md

 # Rent&Ride

-Rent&Ride is an open source service for Car renting business.
-It is written in AngularJS with REST API for high performance in mind.
+Rent&Ride is an open source for Car Rental Script.
+It is written in Lumen 5.2 & Angular Base Script for high performance in mind.

 > This is project is part of Agriya Open Source efforts.
 Rent&Ride was originally a paid script and was selling around 60000 Euros.
 It is now released under dual license (OSL 3.0 & Commercial) for open source community benefits.